yuyi1005/yuyi1005.github.io/index.md

 ♦ The 1st Prize of China in National Undergraduate Electronic Design Contest, 2015.

-♦ The 2nd Prize of China in the 14th "Challenge Cup" National College Student Curricular Academic Science and Technology Works Competition, 2015.
+♦ The 2nd Prize of China in the 14th “Challenge Cup” National College Student Curricular Academic Science and Technology Works Competition, 2015.

-♦ The 1st Prize of Eastern China in the 9th "Freescale Cup" National College Student Smart Car Competition, 2014.
+♦ The 1st Prize of Eastern China in the 9th “Freescale Cup” National College Student Smart Car Competition, 2014.

 # Downloads